-- A. Purpose and Intent.
-The purpose and intent of this Section is to protect potable water from contamination by establishing primary and secondary protection zones around municipal potable water wells and prohibiting certain land uses and activities within the zones which have the potential to contaminate groundwater. - B. Applicability.
-The land development regulations set forth herein shall apply to all development proposed in areas surrounding a wellfield within primary and secondary protection zones).
+A. Purpose and Intent.

+The purpose and intent of this Section is to protect potable water from contamination by establishing primary and secondary protection zones around municipal potable water wells, to prohibit certain land uses and activities within the zones which have the potential to contaminate groundwater and to provide for the duties of persons with regard to potentially adverse environmental actions and occurrences.

+B. Applicability.

+The land development regulations set forth herein shall apply to all development proposed in areas surrounding a wellfield within primary and secondary protection zones and all actions and events within the jurisdictional limits of the City.